 The unspoiled wilderness of Legion State Park makes it one of the best state parks to visit in Mississippi!
 Blissfully quiet and only a short drive from Louisville, Legion State Park is a terrific state park right in the heart of MS.

-If you’re looking to stay overnight or for a few days, there’s a bunch of different accommodation options to choose from, including five gorgeous cabins and one adorable cottage, all set in this pristine wilderness wonderland!
+If you’re looking to stay overnight or for a few days, there are a bunch of different accommodation options to choose from, including five gorgeous cabins and one adorable cottage, all set in this pristine wilderness wonderland!
 But the best thing about Legion State Park is the amenities available for campers.
 All 15 sites available for RV campers include water and electricity, as well as barbecues and picnic tables.
 Did someone say HOT SHOWERS!?

 While you’re visiting Legion State Park, you must stop by and see Legion Lodge, a log cabin which was hand-hewn nearly a century ago and is still standing, intact, in its original form!
 Incredible!
 Legion State Park is a great place to experience nature at its best, we know you will love it!